 The traditional style of braces uses a bracket and wire system to pull teeth into alignment.
 You may picture metal “train track” braces, but there are other less obvious styles available as well.
 These include clear ceramic braces, designed to blend in with your tooth colour, and lingual braces, which are hidden behind your teeth.

 Your new, straight teeth should end up looking the same whichever kind of braces you choose, but if you have a severe malocclusion then you may not be a good candidate for certain types.
 An orthodontist will be able to assess your teeth and let you know your options.

 An alternative way to make your teeth look straight is to get veneers.
 These are like thin covers which don't alter the position of your natural teeth, but instead give them a better aesthetic appearance.

 Not everyone is a good candidate for veneers since they can really only cover up slight crowding or gaps.
 Treatment usually involves removing some healthy tooth enamel too, and veneers will need to be replaced every 10 years or so.
 There is also the risk they won't look very natural, especially if you're going for a bright white shade.
 For all these reasons, we'd recommend you consider the options carefully when deciding on the best way to get a smile makeover.

 What will my teeth look like after braces?

-Many orthodontists, including those who work with Invisalign, have advanced software which lets them plan your treatment step by step and show you what your teeth should like afterwards.
+Many orthodontists, including those who work with the Invisalign system, have advanced software which lets them plan your treatment step by step and show you what your teeth should like afterwards.

 Sometimes, people's teeth take longer to move than expected, and this can prolong the treatment time.
 Still, the end result should be teeth that are properly aligned and come together correctly when you bite.
 We have a separate page featuring some before and after braces photos so you can see the kind of transformation possible.